cwerner1/Tiny-Tiny-RSS/InstallationNotes.md

 upload files to the server using FTP or any other means available to you.

-If you don’t want to deal with repositories, Github has a “Download ZIP” button (not recommended).

 2. Verify that you can open http://your.site.com/tt-rss/install/

 3. Proceed with the installation using the easy installer.
 It will ask